 Sew front to back

 - Re-thread the machine with regular thread in the top and bobbin.
 Using a ½” Seam allowance, stitch front to back, following the edge of the Lining as your Seam allowance guid.
 Leave an approximate 3″ opening along one long side.
 Remember to go slowly around the corners to maintain an even curve and to lock your seam at either side of the opening.

 - This extra width allows the ribbons to turn under completely to mask the opening.

-NOTE: For more about working with curves, see our full, step-by-step tutorial: Sewing Successful Curves.
+NOTE: For more about working with curves, see our full, step-by-step tutorial: Sewing Smooth Curves.

 - Turn right side out through the opening.
 Gently push out and round the corners; a long, blunt tool, like a chopstick, knitting Needle or point turner works well.